BattModels/mist-demo/README.md

-# Pre-training MIST (Molecular Insight Transformer)
+# Pre-training MIST (Molecular Insight SMILES Transformer)
 This repository is an example of the pre-training workflow for a transformer trained on molecular datasets.

 # Installation